Fondazione Ranieri di Sorbello: Conventions and conferences

-Publishing activities
+Publishing

 The Fondazione Ranieri di Sorbello has continued the publishing business of the Uguccione Ranieri di Sorbello Foundation (1996-2011).
 The business focuses mainly on producing studies and essays on history, history of art and other topics linked to the Foundation's prerogatives, as set out in the Mission statement (e.g. art catalogues of the collections and temporary exhibitions held at the House Museum; studies on Uguccione Ranieri di Sorbello and the republication of his works, studies and discussions on the historic events of the Second World War in Umbria and Central Italy, etc.).

 Similarly, the Ranieri di Sorbello Foundation, together with other publishers, takes part in the publication of articles, essays, catalogues and newspapers, the topics of which cross over with the objectives of study and research set by its Articles of Association.

 National and international ties and collaborations

 Many of the Fondazione Ranieri di Sorbello's activities and projects are based on collaboration, exchange and integration with various national and international, cultural institutions and associations, and specifically with those interested in historic homes: